utxostack/ckb-bitcoin-spv/docs/Design.md

 With the stored MMR root on CKB, an on-chain script can verify whether a Bitcoin header is part of the MMR tree.

-The following dats are required to be submitted to the CKB chain:
+The following data are required to be submitted to the CKB chain:
 - The MMR proof of the header to be proven.
 - The full data of the header, or its hash.
 - The height of the header.